snowdriftcoop/snowdrift/GUIDE.md

 We also make sure all our JavaScript is recognized by the FSF's [LibreJS plugin](https://www.gnu.org/software/librejs/).

-We have a separate wiki and discussion pages on the site for [web-design issues](https://snowdrift.coop/p/snowdrift/w/site-design) and [coding issues](https://snowdrift.coop/p/snowdrift/w/coding).
+We have separate wiki and discussion pages on the site for [web-design issues](https://snowdrift.coop/p/snowdrift/w/site-design) and [coding issues](https://snowdrift.coop/p/snowdrift/w/coding).
 We also have a complete [list of tickets](https://snowdrift.coop/p/snowdrift/t) in all categories.